 Focuses on the three main aspects of the hearing process: sounds in the environment (physical acoustics), sounds encoded within the auditory system (physiological acoustics) and perception of sound (psychological acoustics).

 Requisites: Requires a prerequisite course of SLHS 2010 (minimum grade C-).
-Restricted to Speech, Language and Hearing Sciences (SLHS) undergraduate majors and minors, or SLHS master's students, or Audiology (AUDD) majors only.
+Restricted to Speech, Language and Hearing Sciences (SLHS) undergraduate majors minors with a minimum of 27 credits (Sophomore), or SLHS master's students, or Audiology (AUDD) majors only

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sciences